M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion: End-to-End Stereoscopic Video Refinement

 \subsection{Spatio-Temporal Aggregation for Inpainting}

-The SVD model is trained to take multiple video frames (\ie a snippet) as input and jointly denoise them in order to generate a temporally consistent output.
-Ideally, one would like to compute a full attention over all spatial tokens in all frames to enable maximal information flow.
-However, this operation would be prohibitively expensive, resulting in a complexity of $H=N^2 \times h^2\times w^2$ for each attention layer, where $h$ and $w$ are the size of the latent representations.
-For this reason, the standard video diffusion models such as SVD and VideoCrafter~\cite{chen2024videocrafter2} only factorize the full attention computation into interleaved spatial and temporal attention layers, to propagate information across multiple locations and frames.
+The SVD model takes multiple video frames (\ie a snippet) as input and jointly denoise them to produce a temporally consistent output.
+Ideally, one would compute a full attention over all spatial tokens in all frames for maximal information flow.
+However, this would be prohibitively expensive, resulting in a complexity of $H=N^2 \times h^2\times w^2$ for each attention layer, where $h$ and $w$ are the size of the latent representations.
+For this reason, the standard video diffusion models such as SVD and VideoCrafter~\cite{chen2024videocrafter2} factorize the full attention computation into interleaved spatial and temporal attention layers.
 In the spatial attention layers, only tokens from the same timestamp attend to each other, while in the temporal attention layers, tokens from the same spatial location attend to each other across different timestamps.
-This drastically reduces the complexity to the order of only $N \times h^2 \times w^2 + N^2 \times h \times w$, which is more palatable.
+This drastically reduces the complexity to $N \times h^2 \times w^2 + N^2 \times h \times w$, which is more palatable.

-The factorization of the full attention computation is however likely to reduce the modelling capacity for our task, specially in dynamic scenes with camera motion.
-In such cases, as discussed in \cref{method} (2), an occluded pixel in one frame is likely visible at a different spatial location in another frame, simplifying the inpainting problem.
-In such cases, we would like to perform a full spatio-temporal attention.
+However, factorizing full attention can reduce modeling capacity for our task, especially in dynamic scenes with camera motion.
+As discussed in \cref{method}(3), an occluded pixel in one frame is often visible at a different spatial location in another, simplifying inpainting problem.
+In such cases, we would prefer full spatio-temporal attention.
 Fortunately, the number of inpainted tokens constitute only a small fraction of all tokens (usually $<$ 5\%).
 We exploit this property and modify the spatial attention layer in SVD to allow tokens corresponding to the disocclusion mask $M^{occ}_{r}$ to attend to all other tokens, while using the spatial attention only for other tokens.
-This improves the inpainting capability of our model (Fig.~\ref{fig:alb_full_attention}) without any significant computational overhead.
+This improves the inpainting capability of our model (Fig.~\ref{fig:alb_full_attention}) without significant computational overhead.